TLuckh/SimpleContextMenus/README.md

 Note that the file extension restrictions do not affect the passed selection, only whether or not the context menu is visible.
+Furthermore, if a folder has many files (>=50), the context menus will not be filtered when doing a right click on the background, but will be filtered when right clicking on a selection.

-So clicking the file in the context menu will execute cmd, which in turn calls Python with the following arguments:
+So clicking the file in the context menu will open the corresponding file in the local file structure (using the standard association for the program), and passes the following arguments:
 1. The full path to the Python script.
 2. Each of the selected files, if any.